LCC-CIT/CS233JS-CourseMaterials/Labs/Lab03/Lab03_Instructions_ClassesAndFeatures.md

 The objectives of this lab are:

-1. Learn to write ES6 style classes and create objects from them
+1. Learn to write ES6 style classes and create objects from them.
-2. Introduce you to additional ES6 features.
+2. Get practice using additional ES6 features.